Inside: It’s easier to start a DIY project it’s much more difficult to finish. Use these 5 simple tips to finish every DIY project you start.

 “I need to choose one of these seven floor tiles and one of these ten paint colors for my bathroom.”
 Analysis paralysis keeps you from starting and finishing projects with deeper roots of perfectionism to further cause a delay.
 With so many possible options your brain gets overwhelmed.

 You become paralyzed with fear and pressure that your decision will not yield perfect results.
 Ease the brain pain and limit your options to three.
 Pick three tiles, three paint colors, and test them in your house.
 It will be easier to make decisions and you can move quickly to taking action on your project.

-Part of the struggle with starting and finishing a project is lack of accountability.
-There is usually no team, teacher or boss holding you to a deadline.
+Part of the struggle with starting and finishing a project is a lack of accountability.
+As a solo DIYer there is usually no team, teacher or boss holding you to a deadline.
 Just because DIY means do it yourself, doesn’t mean you have to do it by yourself.
 Here are a few examples of how you can create accountability to help you achieve your project goals:

 - Have a plan (#3)